John Wick (character)

-John Wick is a character created by American screenwriter Derek Kolstad and portrayed by Canadian actor Keanu Reeves.
+Jonathan Wick is a character created by American screenwriter Derek Kolstad and portrayed by Canadian actor Keanu Reeves.
 He is the titular antihero protagonist of the neo-noir media franchise John Wick.

-John is introduced as a legendary hitman who is thrust back into the criminal underworld after Russian-American mobsters, not realising John's past, assault him, kill his puppy, and steal his car.
+John is introduced as a legendary hitman who is thrust back into the criminal underworld after Russian-American mobsters, not realizing John's past, assault him, kill his puppy, and steal his car.
 The attack sets John on a path of revenge, returning him to the violent lifestyle that he had left behind and eventually bringing him into conflict with the international organization of assassins.

 Main character biography

-John was born Jardani Jovonovich somewhere in the Byelorussian SSR of the Soviet Union to a Ruska Roma family on September 2, 1964.
+John was born Jardani Jovonovich in the Byelorussian SSR of the Soviet Union to a Ruska Roma family on September 2, 1964.
 He was orphaned at a young age before being taken in by an old friend of his father, Winston, who would eventually become John's mentor.
 It is revealed in the John Wick comic book mini-series that he spent a significant portion of his adolescence in El Sauzal de Rodriguez, Ensenada Mexico.
-At one point, he was recruited by a Ruska Roma organized crime group and trained by its leader, a woman known as The Director, in New York City.
+At one point, he was recruited by a Ruska Roma organized crime group in New York City and trained by its leader, a woman known as The Director.
 Under the Director's supervision, John was trained as a hitman and learned combat skills in martial arts, firearms and other weaponry, tactical driving, infiltration, escapology, and more.
 After leaving the Ruska Roma organization, he was arrested for an unspecified crime and incarcerated.
 Upon release, he was manipulated into joining the underground crime world operating out of the Continental Hotel chain.
-John became the top enforcer for the New York Russian crime syndicate, becoming an infamous hitman.
+John became the top enforcer for the New York Russian mafia, becoming an infamous hitman.
 He was nicknamed "Baba Yaga" after the supernatural Bogeyman-like entity in Slavic folklore.
+At some point, he goes on contract to rescue Winston and the New York Continental's concierge, Charon, from Hex, a crime lord who goes against the High Table.

 Eventually, John fell in love with a woman named Helen.
-Hoping to pursue a normal life, he met with Viggo Tarasov, boss of the Tarasov mob, who agreed to grant him his freedom if he could carry out what was described as an "impossible task", implying that Wick was not expected to survive the mission.
-In order to accomplish his goal, Wick requested assistance from Camorra crime boss Santino D'Antonio and subsequently ended up owing him a blood oath called a "marker".
+Hoping to pursue a normal life, he met with Viggo Tarasov, boss of the New York Russian mafia, who agreed to grant him his freedom if he could carry out what was described as an "impossible task", implying that John was not expected to survive the mission.
+John requested assistance from Camorra crime boss Santino D'Antonio and subsequently ended up owing him a blood oath called a "marker".
 John eliminated all of Tarasov's major rivals, thus enabling Tarasov to become one of New York's most powerful crime bosses.
-John retired and settled down with Helen, his reputation now legendary, and the two lived happily together in New Jersey for five years until Helen’s death from an unspecified illness.
+John retired and settled down with Helen, his reputation now legendary, and the two lived happily together in New Jersey for five years until Helen's death from an unspecified illness.